IIBladeII/IIBladeII/README.md

         self.specialities = ["FullStack Development", "Cybersecurity"]
 ```

-Passionate Software Engineer with expertise in **FullStack Development** and **Cybersecurity**.
+Passionate Software Engineer with expertise in **BackEnd Development** and **Cybersecurity**.
 I specialize in Blue Team operations and have extensive experience in web development, security implementation, and game server development.
 Always seeking new challenges and opportunities to innovate in the tech world! 🚀

 ## 💼 Professional Skills